NikkiBytes/NIBL/Containers/BIDS_converter.md

-  * Notes:
+  * Notes:\
-    -- heuristic_file: Unique file of keys we must provide that tells how the files are to be converted.
-We use the information from our dicominfo.txt to fill in our keys.
+    -- heuristic_file: Unique file of keys we must provide that tells <br>
+                       how the files are to be converted.
+We use the information from our
+                       dicominfo.txt to fill in our keys.

 Example: